kevinrider/phpetrade/README.md

 than 2 hours the Access keys are expired on the server side and you must authenticate again.

 ## Classes
-In the classes directory are the libraries for each endpoint: accounts, market, alerts, and orders.
+In the src directory are the libraries for each endpoint: accounts, market, alerts, and orders.
 The oauthhttp class implements the communication stack (OAuth+HTTP) for each API request.
 The orderticket class is for order types beyond simple equity orders, such as single and multi leg option orders.